FinAgentBench: A Benchmark Dataset for Agentic Retrieval in Financial Question Answering: FinAgentBench Dataset

 Each document is preprocessed into paragraph-level chunks.
 To preserve semantic and contextual integrity, we treat each table as a single unit and ensure the entire table—including surrounding textual context—is encapsulated within a single chunk.
 This strategy is particularly important in financial documents, where tabular data often conveys critical, high-density information.

-In this paper, we curate a subset of the corpus by focusing exclusively on companies listed in the S\&P-100 (OEX) index.
+In this paper, we curate a subset of the corpus by focusing exclusively on companies listed in the S\&P-500 index.
 This filtering yields a more targeted dataset comprising approximately 500 documents, which serves as the primary scope of analysis throughout the study.
-We initially start with the S\&P-100 as a first set, with plans to expand and share results for the full S\&P 500 and beyond.

 \paragraph{\textbf{Query Collection}}

 To simulate realistic information-seeking behavior, we employ two experienced domain experts to write queries grounded in 10 distinct categories: Analyst Q\&A, Management Commentary, Guidance, Industry \& Market, Investor Sentiment, Earnings Result \& Financials, Compensation, Macro \& Economics, Risks \& Challenges, and Operating Metrics.